-The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.
+The fund's investment objective is to achieve the highest possible return.
+Income is reinvested in the fund or distributed in accordance with the table below.

-The benchmark for the fund is the MSCI World Growth (NR).
+The benchmark for the fund is the Euro STOXX (net).
 The benchmark is not replicated; it merely serves as a starting point for investment decisions.
 The fund management seeks to outperform the benchmark.
 The composition of the fund and its performance may positively or negatively deviate significantly or completely (and over the long term) from the benchmark.

-The MSCI World Growth (NR) is administered by MSCI Limited.
-MSCI Limited is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).
+The Euro STOXX (net) is administered by STOXX Ltd. STOXX Ltd. is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).

-The Company has established robust written plans in which it has stipulated measures that it would take if the benchmark were to change materially or were no longer to be provided.
+The Company has established robust, written plans in which it has stipulated measures that it would take if the benchmark were to change materially or were no longer to be provided.